 - 4. Students will remediate each competency-based assessment (exam/project) with a score of less than 70%.
 A score of 70% or more for each deficient assessment must be earned to establish competency. - 5.
-Exam remediation shall be scheduled four weeks after the end of the second 8-week block of the semester.
+Exam remediation shall be scheduled during the fifth week after the end of the second 8-week block of the semester.